-- 2.1 The Council's complaints procedure includes two levels in response to formal complaints.
-Once the complaint has been considered and responded to by two separate officers the complainant is advised that if they are not satisfied with the final response, they can seek redress the relevant Ombudsman service. - 2.2 Complaints relating to the landlord function of the Council, as a provider of social housing, are escalated to the Housing Ombudsman Service.
-All other complaints, about any other service or aspect of Council business fall under the jurisdiction of the Local Government and Social Care Ombudsman. - 2.3 In April 2024, the Housing Ombudsman Complaint Handling Code (The Code), became statutory for all social housing providers.
-We have updated our policy to ensure that we comply with The Code and, as it represents best practice in dealing with customer complaints, we have adopted the principles of The Code as a corporate policy.
+- 2.1 The council's complaints procedure includes two levels in response to formal complaints.
+Once the complaint has been considered and responded to by two separate officers the complainant is advised that if they are not satisfied with the final response, they can seek redress the relevant Ombudsman service. - 2.2 Complaints relating to the landlord function of the council, as a provider of social housing, are escalated to the Housing Ombudsman Service.
+All other complaints, about any other service or aspect of council business fall under the jurisdiction of the Local Government and Social Care Ombudsman. - 2.3 In April 2024 the Housing Ombudsman Complaint Handling Code (The Code), became statutory for all social housing providers.
+We have updated our policy to ensure that we comply with the code and, as it represents best practice in dealing with customer complaints, we have adopted the principles of the code as a corporate policy.
 This report summarises our performance in 2023-2024 i.e. before the Complaint Handling Code came into force. - 2.4 There are a number of elements in The Code which are designed to ensure that our complaint handling performance is both effective and transparent.
-The HOS has a statutory duty to monitor our compliance with The Code and they have powers to issue Complaint Handling Failure Orders where they find that performance is not conforming with The Code. - 2.5 The main changes to our complaint handling are in terms of reporting of our performance, learning lessons from complaints, and ensuring that customers find it easy to make a complaint.
-We already had timescales for complaint handling which reflect the recommended response times in It requires that public bodies have due regard to the need to:
+The HOS has a statutory duty to monitor our compliance with the code and they have powers to issue Complaint Handling Failure Orders where they find that performance is not conforming with The Code. - 2.5 The main changes to our complaint handling are in terms of reporting of our performance, learning lessons from complaints, and ensuring that customers find it easy to make a complaint.
+We already had timescales for complaint handling which reflect the recommended response times in the code.
+These are: